-ZEN Energy is an energy company committed to limiting global warming to 1.5°C. Achieving this target will rely on an economy-wide transformation to renewable energy, and this is not possible without greater amounts of energy storage in the national grid.
+ZEN is committed to limiting global warming to 1.5°C. Achieving this target relies on an economy-wide transformation to renewable energy, with increased long-term storage in the national grid.

-Our Templers Battery project will provide 111MW of storage and is being delivered by ZEN Energy after we purchased the project from Renewable Energy Solutions (RES).
-Once completed, it will provide dispatchable, fast-response generation and load into the SA market, enabling more of the renewable energy generation required to reduce South Australia’s carbon impact.
-Battery Storage Energy Systems like the Templers Battery offer a rapidly deployable solution and provide significant amounts of dispatchable energy storage to the National Energy Grid which will increase the capacity to accept more renewable energy generation.
+Our Templers Battery project will provide 111MW of storage and dispatchable, fast-response generation and load into the SA market, contributing to South Australia’s reduction in carbon impact.
+Battery Storage Energy Systems (BESS), such as the Templers Battery, offer a rapidly deployable solution, providing significant amounts of dispatchable energy storage to the National Energy Grid and increasing its capacity for renewable energy generation.

-ZEN is committed to forming long-term and mutually beneficial relationships with the communities in which we operate. and key stakeholders including the Light Regional Council to ensure a safe, smooth and successful construction process.
+ZEN is committed to forming lasting relationships with the communities in which we operate and key stakeholders, including the Light Regional Council, to ensure a successful outcome throughout our operations.

-We acknowledge the Ngadjuri people as the Traditional Custodians of the land, waters and knowledge related to the Templers Battery site.
-In our work, we recognise the importance of Country – not just as a place, but how it also maintains community, family, kin, lore and language.
+We acknowledge the Ngadjuri people as the Traditional Custodians of the land, waters and knowledge related to the project’s site.
+In our work, we recognise the importance of Country, not just as a place, but also as it maintains community, family, kin, lore, and language.
 We pay our respects to Elders past, present and emerging.

 PROJECT FINANCIAL CLOSE